vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

   - Off-chain Game moves/actions: [Super Card Game (EthOnline 2021)](https://showcase.ethglobal.com/ethonline2021/super-card-game)
   - Decentralized Pastebin: [Debin](https://debin.io/)
 2. Many projects are interested in having an embedded chat in their dApp,
-3. There are complex applications, which are not a simple web app, that need Waku as a solution.
+3. There are complex applications that need Waku as a solution.
 Taking RAILGUN as an example:
   - Web wallet
-  - + React Native mobile wallet
+  - \+ React Native mobile wallet
-  - + NodeJS node/backend.
+  - \+ NodeJS node/backend.

-(1) means that it is not that easy to create SDKs that facilitate using js-waku's usage.
+(1) means that it is not that easy to create SDKs for common use cases.

 (2) was a clear candidate for an SDK.
 Yet, building a chat app is a complex task.
 Hence, the Status app team tackled this in the form of [Status Web](https://github.com/status-im/status-web/).